Stonyx/AquaBusLib/docs/DataTransfer.md

 	byte unknown[3];
 }
 ```
 In the response, the device keeps the original Function Code and stage Probe Stage provided in the request.
-It also claims the available AB address in ABAddress field and acqnowledges Apex Serial nuber received.
+It also claims the available AB address in ABAddress field and acknowledges Apex Serial number received.
 In addition, it also provides its hardware ID, hardware revision number and software (firmware) revision number.
 Apex uses this information to validate that the device can be supported by the version of Apex that it is trying to attach to.

 As of Apex firmware update 4.52_5A17, the following list of devices is known: